This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Citadel of Sigiriya

-The Lions Rock, with the relatively detsoryed ruins of the citadel on top not only offers incredible views but gives a fascinating insight into historic construction methods, especially given how the water used to be pumped up to the top.
+The Lions Rock, with the relatively destroyed ruins of the citadel on top, not only offers incredible views but gives a fascinating insight into historic construction methods, especially given how the water used to be pumped up to the top.
+Sigiriya and the Dambulla caves can be easily combined.

 City of Kandy